Continuum models of directed polymers on disordered diamond fractals in the critical case: Path intersections under the correlation measure

 \section{Path intersections under the correlation measure}

-In this section we prove Lemma~\ref{LemIntSet}.
-The main step is to show that for $\rho_{r}$-a.e.\ pair $(p,q)$ the set of intersection times $I_{p,q}=\{t\in[0,1]\,|\, p(t)=q(t)\}$ has log-Hausdorff exponent $\geq 1$.
+In this section we prove Proposition~\ref{PropIntMeasure} and Lemma~\ref{LemIntSet}.
+The main step in the proof of Lemma~\ref{LemIntSet} is to show that for $\rho_{r}$-a.e.\ pair $(p,q)$ the set of intersection times $I^{p,q}=\{t\in[0,1]\,|\, p(t)=q(t)\}$ has log-Hausdorff exponent $\geq 1$.
 This is achieved through an energy bound in Proposition~\ref{PropFrostman}.
+The next subsection introduces some ideas that we use in the proof of Proposition~\ref{PropIntMeasure}.